Alexsky347/everything-claude-code/rules/react/security.md

 <a href={safeUrl(user.website)}>Visit</a>
 ```

-React 18+ blocks `javascript:` URLs in `href` and logs a warning, but `data:` URLs and other schemes still slip through.
+React warns about `javascript:` URLs in `href` in development mode, but does not block them at runtime. `data:` URLs and other schemes also slip through.
 Always validate.

 ## `target="_blank"` Without `rel`